DheerajYata/Swire-Coco-Cola-Capstone-Project/README.md

 # Swire Coca-Cola Capstone Project: Predictive Maintenance

 ## Summary of Business Problem and Project Objective

-Swire Coca-Cola, a leading U.S. Coca-Cola bottler, operates six production plants and produces nearly 192 million beverage cases annually.
-However, frequent unplanned machine downtimes disrupt operations, reducing production efficiency to 94.4% of ordered cases and resulting in annual losses of $60 million.
+Swire Coca-Cola, a leading bottler in the United States, operates six production plants and produces approximately 192 million beverage cases annually.
+However, the company faces significant operational disruptions due to frequent unplanned machine downtimes, which reduce production efficiency to only 94.4% of ordered cases.
+This inefficiency results in an estimated annual loss of $60 million.
+The primary objective of this project was to transition Swire Coca-Cola from a reactive maintenance approach to a proactive one by leveraging data analytics and predictive modeling.
+The focus was on reducing unplanned downtimes, improving machine reliability and operational efficiency, optimizing maintenance schedules, and providing actionable recommendations driven by data insights.

-**Objective:**
-The project aimed to transition Swire Coca-Cola from a reactive to a proactive maintenance strategy by leveraging data analytics and predictive modeling.
-The main goals were to:

-- Reduce unplanned downtimes and associated costs.
-- Enhance machine reliability and operational efficiency.
-- Optimize maintenance schedules for improved production output.
-- Provide actionable, data-driven recommendations.

 ## Our Group's Solution

-To tackle this challenge, the team adopted the **CRISP-DM Framework**, systematically progressing through six phases:

-1. **Business Understanding:**
-   Defined the scope of the problem and outlined objectives for predictive maintenance.

-2. **Data Understanding:**
-   - Analyzed over 1.4 million work order records across multiple plants and equipment categories.
-   - Conducted exploratory data analysis (EDA) to uncover patterns and drivers of downtime.
-   - Addressed missing data and identified critical predictors, such as maintenance type and functional nodes.

-3. **Feature Engineering:**
-   - Created new variables, including breakdown frequency, time between failures, and downtime trends.
-   - Prioritized features influencing machine breakdowns.

-4. **Modeling:**
-   - Developed predictive models using **Kaplan-Meier Survival Analysis**, **Cox Proportional Hazard Models**, and **time-series analysis**.
-   - Evaluated models for performance and interpretability.

-5. **Evaluation:**
-   - Identified high-risk equipment and locations for targeted maintenance.
-   - Analyzed seasonal downtime trends to optimize scheduling.

-6. **Deployment Recommendations:**
-   - Transitioned to proactive maintenance for high-risk equipment like fillers and packers.
-   - Suggested inventory optimization for critical spare parts.
-   - Provided data-driven insights for aligning maintenance during low-demand periods.
+The team approached the problem systematically by utilizing the CRISP-DM framework, which provided a structured methodology to address the business challenge.
+The project began with an in-depth understanding of the business objectives, which helped in defining the scope of the problem and outlining actionable goals for predictive maintenance.
+We then analyzed over 1.4 million work order records from multiple plants, identifying patterns and key drivers of downtime through exploratory data analysis (EDA).
+Addressing missing data and refining the dataset allowed us to isolate critical predictors such as maintenance types and functional area nodes.

+Feature engineering played a crucial role in creating meaningful variables like breakdown frequency, time between failures, and downtime trends, which enhanced the predictive power of our models.
+We employed advanced modeling techniques, including Kaplan-Meier survival analysis, Cox Proportional Hazard Models, and time-series analysis, to gain insights into machine breakdowns and seasonal patterns.
+The evaluation phase identified high-risk equipment and locations, while insights into seasonal downtime trends helped refine maintenance schedules.
+Finally, we recommended a proactive maintenance strategy targeting high-risk equipment such as fillers and packers, along with inventory optimization and resource alignment to minimize disruptions and enhance production reliability.

 ## My Contribution to the Project

-As an integral part of the team, I contributed significantly to various aspects of the project:

-### Data Exploration and Insights
-- Conducted in-depth exploratory data analysis (EDA) to uncover trends and visualize the key drivers of machine downtime.
-- Developed visualizations that clearly communicated insights to stakeholders.

-### Feature Engineering
-- Designed critical features, such as time-to-failure metrics and downtime trends, to improve model performance and interpretability.
-- Analyzed factors contributing to machine downtime, prioritizing actionable insights.

-### Modeling
-- Worked extensively with **Kaplan-Meier Survival Analysis** and **Cox Proportional Hazard Models** to predict time-to-failure and identify risk factors.
-- Leveraged time-series models to provide insights into breakdown patterns and seasonal trends.

-### Documentation and Communication
+As a key contributor to the project, I played a significant role in data analysis, modeling, and delivering actionable insights.
+During the data exploration phase, I conducted thorough exploratory data analysis to uncover critical trends and drivers of machine downtime, providing insights that guided the team’s approach.
+I developed visualizations that effectively communicated the findings to stakeholders, enabling a deeper understanding of the operational challenges.

+In feature engineering, I created impactful variables such as time-to-failure metrics and downtime trends, which enhanced the models’ predictive capabilities.
+I meticulously analyzed the factors contributing to machine downtime, prioritizing actionable insights that addressed the project’s objectives.
+On the modeling front, I worked extensively with Kaplan-Meier survival analysis and Cox Proportional Hazard Models to predict time-to-failure and identify high-risk factors.
+I also leveraged time-series models to uncover breakdown patterns and seasonal trends, providing actionable strategies for optimizing maintenance.

-- Proofread project deliverables to ensure accuracy, clarity, and alignment with business goals.
-- Contributed to the final presentation, translating technical findings into actionable strategies for Swire Coca-Cola stakeholders.
+Additionally, I contributed to documentation and communication by proofreading deliverables to ensure clarity and alignment with business objectives.
+My involvement in the final presentation ensured that our technical findings were translated into actionable recommendations that addressed Swire Coca-Cola's strategic goals.

 ## Business Value of the Solution

-The proposed solution offered the following business benefits:

-1. **Downtime Reduction:**
-   Transitioned from reactive to proactive maintenance, reducing machine downtime and saving an estimated $60 million annually.

-2. **Operational Efficiency:**
-   Optimized maintenance schedules and prioritized high-risk equipment, improving overall production reliability.

-3. **Data-Driven Decision Making:**
-   Established a foundation for predictive maintenance, enabling Swire Coca-Cola to plan for long-term operational success.

-4. **Resource Optimization:**
-   Improved inventory planning for critical spare parts, minimizing disruptions.
+The solutions developed through this project offer substantial business value to Swire Coca-Cola.
+By transitioning from a reactive to a proactive maintenance strategy, the company can significantly reduce machine downtimes, potentially saving up to $60 million annually.
+The recommendations provided include tailored maintenance schedules and a focus on high-risk equipment, which will improve operational efficiency and production reliability.
+Furthermore, the data-driven approach established a foundation for long-term predictive maintenance, aligning with the company's strategic goals.
+Optimized resource allocation, such as inventory planning for critical spare parts, minimizes production disruptions and enhances overall operational stability.

 ## Difficulties Encountered

-Despite the success of the project, we faced several challenges:

-- **Data Quality Issues:**
-   - Missing data in critical variables, such as maintenance plans (89% missing values).
-   - Inconsistent documentation practices across plants.

-- **Modeling Trade-offs:**
-   - Balancing model interpretability and predictive power to align with business needs.
-   - Computational limitations for testing advanced models and hyperparameter tuning.

-- **Time Constraints:**
-   - Limited time to conduct exhaustive analyses across datasets and methodologies.
+Despite the project’s success, the team faced several challenges that required innovative solutions.
+Data quality issues were a significant hurdle, with critical variables like maintenance plans having a high percentage of missing values (89%).
+Inconsistent documentation practices across plants further complicated the data cleaning process.
+Balancing model interpretability and predictive accuracy presented another challenge, as it was crucial to align the technical results with business requirements.
+Additionally, computational constraints limited our ability to test advanced models and perform extensive hyperparameter tuning.
+Finally, time constraints posed challenges in conducting exhaustive analyses across datasets, but the team effectively managed these hurdles to deliver meaningful results.

 ## What I Learned

-This project provided numerous learning opportunities, including:

-1. **Advanced Analytics Techniques:**
-   - Mastery of survival analysis and its application in predictive maintenance.
-   - Proficiency in feature engineering and time-series analysis for operational insights.

-2. **Visualization Skills:**
-   - Developed impactful visualizations that communicated findings effectively to stakeholders.

-3. **Collaboration:**
-   - Worked in a team setting, ensuring seamless integration of individual contributions.

-4. **Business Acumen:**
-   - Gained a deeper understanding of how machine downtime impacts production flow and overall business performance.

-5. **Strategic Thinking:**
-   - Focused on delivering actionable solutions that align with Swire Coca-Cola's strategic objectives.

-## Acknowledgments

-We thank Swire Coca-Cola for the opportunity to work on this impactful project.
-Special thanks to our faculty advisor and team members for their guidance and collaboration.
+This project was a rich learning experience that provided both technical and practical insights.
+I gained expertise in advanced analytics techniques, including survival analysis and time-series modeling, which proved invaluable in addressing the business problem.
+The project enhanced my visualization skills, enabling me to communicate complex findings effectively through impactful visual narratives.
+Collaborating with a diverse team honed my teamwork and communication abilities, ensuring seamless integration of individual contributions.
+The project also deepened my understanding of the impact of machine downtime on production flow and business performance, reinforcing the importance of aligning technical solutions with strategic goals.
+Overall, this experience has strengthened my problem-solving and strategic thinking skills, equipping me to tackle similar challenges in the future.